timeteam/timeteam.github.io/_posts/Fiction/2017-06-27-rotherweird.md

 <b>Andrew Caldecott</b> 2017. _Rotherweird_.
 London: Jo Fletcher Books.
 456 pp.

 ***
 **Andrew Caldecott** is a QC who defended the Guardian in the Leveson Inquiry into the British phone hacking scandal, among many privacy- and media-related cases.
 He is also a successful playwright.
 It is hardly surprising then that the book received a [benevolent review](https://www.theguardian.com/books/2017/may/18/rotherweird-by-andrew-caldecott-review) in the Guardian.
+But well it might.

 The spiffing cover captures the vibe of the book and accurately raises expectations.